 Expect to pay around of $150 USD for a set of good Thai pads.
-Keep in mind that these pads will last you for years if you maintain them and don’t use them on a full time basis.
-If you are full time trainer holding pads all day long, the heavy use will affect the longevity of the pads.
+Keep in mind that these pads will last you for years if you maintain them and don’t use them on a full-time basis.
+If you are full-time trainer holding pads all day long, the heavy use will affect the longevity of the pads.

-While you might be tempted to by a cheap set of Thai pads online, your forearms will end up taking a lot more damage than they should.
+While you might be tempted to buy a cheap set of Thai pads online, your forearms will end up taking a lot more damage than they should.
 Even though Muay Thai is a contact sport, you should still do what you can to protect your body from unnecessary contact.

 Brands to Avoid

 As I mentioned before, any brand that manufacturers their Thai boxing pads in Thailand is going to offer a quality pad.
-This being said, you should avoid using FBT (Thai sports brand) pads because they are over priced and poorly built.
+This being said, you should avoid using FBT (Thai sports brand) pads because they are overpriced and poorly built.
 All of the top brands of Top King, Fairtex, and Twins offer excellent Muay Thai pads.

 A good set of Thai pads will cost you around $150.
 If you see pads listed for under $100, don’t bother wasting your money.
 The lower quality pads will provide very little protection.
 This means you will feel the impact of every kick against your arm.
 In addition to the poor padding, they will end up falling apart 10 times faster than the rest.